 Capital costs are modeled according to the capital expenditures of each mill.

 The modeling of distribution (delivery) costs is based on different modes of transport, distances and the various freight rates of different regional markets and sea routes.
 These calculations are done for every major mill in every regional market in order to produce a benchmark report for each.
-The data are then uploaded into RISI’s proprietary cost benchmarking software, Analytical Cornerstone 4.0, and used in running mill and machine comparisons based on the various cost variables described above.
+The data are then uploaded into Fastmarkets RISI’s proprietary cost benchmarking software, Analytical Cornerstone 4.0, and used in running mill and machine comparisons based on the various cost variables described above.

 1. Calculating Cash Manufacturing Costs